CefasRepRes/agriforwards-summer-school-2022/README.md

 To make the task even more manageable we have split you into Teams.
 Each Team will focus on a different aspect of the robo-fisher:

 #### The Fish Finder
 It’s quite possible for a fishing boat to spend several days at sea without catching a single fish of value.
 How can we maximise the sustainability of our fishing missions?
+[More ...](00-fish-finder/README.md)

 #### The Fish Catcher